Frequently asked questions

 Can I use your pieces for a shoot?

-I offer piece rentals, customs and styling for various industries.
-Please fill out the form on the CONTACT page with any relevant information, the timeline and important details.
-For any publication using/including my work, please include proper credits.
+We offer piece rentals, custom work, prop making and styling for various industries.
+Please fill out the form HERE with any relevant information, the timeline and important details.

 What are signs of un-ethical sellers?